Mike McAdoo

 Michael McAdoo (born July 9, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL) and Canadian Football League (CFL).
 He played college football for the North Carolina Tar Heels.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2011.

-Early years
+Early life

 McAdoo attended Antioch High School in Antioch, Tennessee.
 He was selected to the all-state, all-area and all-district team after collecting 36 tackles including 13 sacks and 12 tackles for a loss in his junior season at high school.
 He was a finalist for Class 5A Mr. Football Lineman in his Senior year in high school.

 He was an all-state performer for the high school basketball team in his junior year.
 He was ranked the No. 13 prospect in the state of Tennessee by SuperPrep.
 He was ranked among the top 50 defensive ends in the state of Tennessee by Scout.com.